ow3nl/nn_from_scratch/README.md

-# Neural Network From Scratch
+# Neural Networks From Scratch

 ## About